Stem Cells and Sports Injuries: Innovating with Regenerative Medicine

-Sports injuries can present in a lot of different ways in active individuals.
+Sports injuries can present in a lot of different ways for active individuals.
 Most often, they affect the musculoskeletal system which includes the joints, muscles, and bones.
 Injuries to these tissues include broken bones, fractures, bruising, dislocations, separations, swelling, and ligament tears.
 Because of the nature of these injuries, you can experience a lot of pain during even small movements which may require a long time to heal.
 Some injuries don’t ever fully heal, meaning your active lifestyle might not be the same going forward.
 Unfortunately, traditional treatment methods for sports injuries aren’t as effective as they could be when it comes to getting you back to the activities you love.
 Stem cell therapy is a great, non-invasive way to bring healing and repair to your injured tissue to ensure longevity and recruit the body’s natural healing process.

 Who can benefit from stem cell treatments?

-Patients who can benefit most from stem cell therapy for sports injuries are those who are looking for an alternative to conventional treatment methods such as surgery, or those who have experience failed surgical results.
+Patients who can benefit most from stem cell therapy for sports injuries are those who are looking for an alternative to conventional treatment methods such as surgery, or those who have experienced failed surgical results.
 Some patients have also been told they are not good candidates for these conventional treatments and can thus benefit from stem cell therapy.
-Adipose derived stem cell therapy, sometimes called SVF (stromal vascular fraction), requires a simple minimally-invasive procedure to collect fatty tissue in office.
+Adipose-derived stem cell therapy, sometimes called SVF (stromal vascular fraction), requires a simple minimally-invasive procedure to collect fatty tissue in office.
 No pain pills or crutches required.